Researchers gain new insights on how to engineer better solid-state batteries

 Argonne APS helps identify how meteorite strikes affect planet Earth

-Researchers from Princeton University, the Carnegie Institution for Science, Washington, D.C., and Washington State University, Pullman, used the capabilities of Argonne’s Advanced Photon Source (APS), a DOE Office of Science user facility, to learn more about how quartz transforms when struck by meteorites, and how such impacts affect the geological makeup of planets.
+Researchers from Princeton, the Carnegie Institution for Science in Washington, D.C., and Washington State University, Pullman, used the capabilities of Argonne’s APS to learn more about how quartz transforms when struck by meteorites, and how such impacts affect the geological makeup of planets.

 The team found a new crystal structure of quartz, one that lasts only about 100 nanoseconds after impact.
 The team analyzed the atomic-level changes that occurred in the quartz’s structure at the very moment of impact.